So, your health insurance company has denied your claim. You can—and should—appeal their decision, and here’s how to do it:

 Determine the Reason for Denial

+Your health plan should include rules and deadlines for filing a denial appeal.
 The denial letter should also contain the insurance company’s contact information and instructions on how to submit an appeal.
-Be very careful to meet the deadline for submitting an appeal, which is typically 180 days from the date of denial.
+The denial for submitting an appeal is typically 180 days from the date of denial.

-The way you respond depends on the reason for the denial, and there are many reasons insurance companies deny claims, such as:
+The way you respond depends on the reason for the denial.
+There are many reasons insurance companies deny claims, such as:

-If the denial is based on the insurance company’s determination that the services at issue are not covered under your insurance plan, get a full copy of your health insurance policy, which must provide a list of excluded services.
+If the denial is based on the insurance company’s determination that the services at issue are not covered, get a full copy of your health insurance policy.
+This copy must provide a list of excluded services.

 - A full history of your relevant health problem(s).

 - Any treatments or therapies you’ve tried and the deterioration in your condition following those treatments.